Part II, chapter 4: Persons laid off

 Note 1:

-All supporting documents to be provided to the PSC Priority Entitlements Consultant as soon as possible but no later than 10 working days following registration.
+All supporting documents must be provided to the PSC Priority Entitlements Consultant no later than 10 working days following the activation of the registration in PIMS.

 Note 2:

-All persons with a priority entitlement are responsible for ensuring that their contact information, such as their e-mail address and telephone number are up-to-date in PIMS.
+All persons with a priority entitlement are responsible for ensuring that their contact information, such as their e-mail address and telephone number are up to date in PIMS.
 This is particularly important when changing the priority entitlement type from surplus to lay-off since, upon being laid off, the person is no longer an “employee” and cannot be contacted via their former work e-mail address, telephone or voice mail.

 Page details